 These indicators are the following:

-Burning smell that comes from the part
+• A burning smell comes from the part

-Headlights that pulsate at night, turning from dim to bright
+• Headlights that pulsate at night, turning from dim to bright

-Squealing sound from the engine
+• Squealing sound from the engine

-Intermittent malfunctioning with vehicle electronics like the radio
+• Intermittent malfunctioning with vehicle electronics like the radio

 Tips for Alternator Maintenance

-Aside from watching out for the above red flags, you can also do a few things to ensure that the part’s integrity is preserved and keep it completely functional for the longest time possible.
+Aside from watching out for the above red flags, you can also do a few things to ensure that the part’s integrity is preserved and keep it entirely functional for the longest time possible.

 Here are some general tips for maintaining alternators:

-Ensure that you know how to jump-start your car properly.
+1. Ensure that you know how to jump-start your car properly.
 A wrong jump might end up frying the alternator.

 Do you know that rubber boot car mats have quickly transformed from being just a mere car accessory to a totally must-have add-on.
 Click on the link to read more information.